4Subsea/waveresponse-python/docs/user_guide/standardized_spectra.rst

 ------------
 The *Torsethaugen* spectrum allows you to set up a double-peaked spectrum that represents sea states which includes both a remotely generated swell component (with low frequency energy) and a locally generated wind component (with high frequency energy).
-The spectral spectral model was developed based on average measured spectra for Norwegian waters (Haltenbanken and Statfjord).
+The spectral model was developed based on average measured spectra for Norwegian waters (Haltenbanken and Statfjord).
 The Torsethaugen spectrum is described by two parameter (i.e. :math:`H_s` and :math:`T_p`), and is given by: